 Communicating with You and Your Student

 The Financial Aid Office generally communicates with our students through email and WebAdvisor.
 We have found these are the most efficient ways to send a request and obtain a response.
-Examples of things we communicate: notifying a student of missing documents, or an award letter available for viewing, etc. There are also times when we will communicate with parent(s) through email, for example if we need to clarify conflicting information on the financial aid application(s).
-For the most part, you will want to remind your student to check their email and WebAdvisor account often – this way they can respond quickly to our inquiries and avoid delays in receipt of financial aid.
+Examples of things we communicate: notifying a student of missing documents, or an award letter available for viewing, etc. There are also times when we will communicate with parent(s) through email, for example, if we need to clarify conflicting information on the financial aid application(s).
+For the most part, you will want to remind your student to check their email, Pioneer Portal (prospective incoming students), and/or WebAdvisor (registered incoming and continuing students) account often – this way they can respond quickly to our inquiries and avoid delays in receipt of financial aid.